Accommodation: On-Campus and Off-Campus

 - Waiver to live off-campus: You MUST meet one of the listed reasons in order to be permitted to live off campus!

 - Information about dining on campus and meal plan options

 See our Residence Life page for more information.

 Graduate Students and Upperclassmen

 A limited number of on-campus rooms may be available for graduate student and upperclassmen.
 You will need to contact the Office of Residence Life in a timely manner to inquire about availability.

 Most upperclassmen and graduate students live off campus.
 Off-campus housing is relatively inexpensive compared to other U.S. cities.

 Useful links and information for off-campus housing:

-- Speak with your Cultural Ambassador about housing and areas off campus and if you have other questions, contact our office.
+- Speak with your Cultural Ambassador about housing and areas off campus.
+Connect with DUCA: email@example.com

 - If you are having trouble finding housing while abroad, consider a home-stay with a local family for the first few weeks until you can find your own lodging.
-Duquesne students use the home-stay organization called OVECS and Global Pittsburgh.
+Duquesne students use the home-stay organizations OVECS and Global Pittsburgh.